Distance from Vancouver: Approximately 2.5 hours via Highway 1

 BC Highway 99 Near Joffre Lakes Provincial Park Entrance

-2. Having turned to the left, here is the parking lot.
+2. Having made the left turn, here is the parking lot.
 It's around 9:30

 AM.
 The lot would be packed by the time we came back.
 There is also a